Modeling and control of malaria dynamics in fish farming regions: Asymptotic behaviour

-This number is interpreted as the average amount of new infections an infected person causes during one infective period if introduced in a completely susceptible population.
-In standard compartmental models (see e.g. \cite{van2002reproduction}), when $\mathcal{R}_0 > 1$, there is a locally asymptotically stable endemic equilibrium.
+This number is interpreted as the {\em average amount of new infections an infected person causes during one infectious period if introduced in a completely susceptible population}.
+In standard compartmental models (see \cite{van2002reproduction}), when $\mathcal{R}_0 > 1$, there is a locally asymptotically stable endemic equilibrium.
 Conversely, when $\mathcal{R}_0 < 1$ the disease goes extinct, with the infected state variables converging to zero.
-If we defined a {\em time dependent} reproduction number by
+If we consider the {\em time dependent} reproduction number